cmhorel/k3s-cluster/readme.md

 #Run on all 3 hosts.
 First control plane, then once it finishes join others.
 curl -sfL https://get.k3s.io | sh -

+except horel-k0s-3 - which we want to be a pull cache: curl -sfL https://get.k3s.io | sh -s - --embedded-registry
 ```

 ## Post Setup Bootstrap